dimopoulosk/WSDM13/README.md

-WSDM13
+Optimizing Top-k Document Retrieval Strategies for Block-Max Indexes (WSDM13)
 ======
-This is the code for the WSDM13 paper "Optimizing Top-k Document Retrieval Strategies for Block-Max Indexes".
+This is the code for the paper "Optimizing Top-k Document Retrieval Strategies for Block-Max Indexes" published in WSDM13.